Autodesk/maya-usd/lib/mayaUsd/resources/ae/usdschemabase/Attribute-Editor-Template-Doc.md

 The list of custom controls are:

 - ArrayCustomControl: to display attributes containing arrays of data.
-- EnumCustomControl: to display enumarated value as a drop-down menu.
+- EnumCustomControl: to display enumerated value as a drop-down menu.
 - ConnectionsCustomControl: to display connected attribute and go to the target.
-- DisplayCustomDataControl: to display viewpor-related attributes.
+- DisplayCustomDataControl: to display custom data for Outliner Color.
 - ImageCustomControl: to display the file paths of an image.
 - MaterialCustomControl: to display attributes related to materials.
 - MetadataCustomControl: to display the metadata of the prim.